ownlifeful/Graph-Undirected-Hamiltonicity/README.md

 # ACKNOWLEDGEMENTS

 Thanks to Larry Wall, for creating Perl; to Jarkko Hietaniemi, for creating the `Graph` module; and to Dr. Stephen Wolfram, for creating the Wolfram Programming Language.
 Thanks to Dirac and Ore, for their results utilized here.
+Special thanks to my dear friend Dr. Lubomir Ivanov, who instilled in me, a sense of wonder about the P vs. NP conjecture.